najva-com/najva-cordova-sample/README.md

 # najva Cordova Application
-This is a Ionic application that Najva_cordova_plugin implemented in it.
+This is a Cordova application that Najva_cordova_plugin implemented in it.

 ### Test Najva Service in Cordova
 If you want test Najva Push Notification Service in ionic application you should: